sakurakhadag/PDF-Reader/README.md

-# sas- Sing a Song :)
-PDF Reader project.
+# PDF Reader
 Has various cool functionalities like searching,Highlighting,Finding meanings on the fly, Night mode,Bookmarking etc...

-How to use it?
+How to Install on Linux machines?

 1) Download the .zip file and extract it.
 2) Open eclipse.